-South by Southwest (SXSW) is back this week, after one cancellation and one virtual iteration.
-It’s fair to say that the sprawling in-person and virtual ten-day festival will be different this year due to the coronavirus pandemic.
-Whether you’re a veteran attendee, a local who participates in the mayhem, or someone who happens to be visiting Austin for the first time (though, trust us, the city is very, very different during these ten days), SXSW is a huge undertaking.
+South by Southwest (SXSW) is back this month — after one cancellation, one virtual iteration, and its first in-person/virtual hybrid this decade (which is now the norm).
+Whether you’re a veteran attendee, a local who participates in the mayhem, or someone who happens to be visiting Austin for the first time (though trust us, the city is very, very, very different during these ten days), SXSW is a huge undertaking.

-Eater Austin is here to help with very crucial tips and advice to help master the sprawling festival from Friday, March 11 through Sunday, March 20, covering interactive, film, and music segments and plenty of food and drinks.
+Eater Austin is here to help with very crucial tips and advice to help master the sprawling festival from Friday, March 10 through Sunday, March 19, covering interactive, film, and music segments with plenty of food and drinks.

 You don’t necessarily need to have an official badge or wristband to partake in many of the hundreds upon hundreds of panels, parties, dinners, concerts, and so on during SXSW; you just have to be willing to wait in lines.
 While, yeah, most SXSW-affiliated events mean badges or wristbands are required or prioritized, there are still many events that are also open to the public.

 Events and parties tend to fill up fast, so you might not get into your first-, second-, or even third-choice programs.
-Capacity numbers for venues are typically strict, and will probably be stricter this year, and it’s safe to expect a lot of attendees this year.
-Considering all of this, have a backup plan or two or three or four in mind.
+Capacity numbers for venues are typically strict, and will probably still be stricter this year, and it’s safe to expect a lot of attendees this year.
+Considering all of this, have a backup plan, or two, three, or four in mind.

 If there are specific official SXSW panels and movies you want to attend, it’s worth downloading the festival app and requesting express passes for desired events through SXXpress Pass.
 Bookings are available the day before said events at 9 a.m.

-Another important factor to note: As with other years, SXSW overlaps with the University of Texas at Austin’s spring break and St. Patrick’s Day (which means hoards of people clad in green in search of possibly green beer).
-This translates to even larger crowd potential.
+Another important factor to note: As with other years, SXSW’s music portion overlaps with the University of Texas at Austin’s spring break and Saint Patrick’s Day (which means hoards of people clad in green in search of possibly green beer).
+This translates to an even larger crowd potential.

-Those attending film screenings at the Paramount (where Eva Longeria’s biopic film about the supposed creator of the Flamin’ Hot Cheetos will premiere) and Stateside Theatre won’t be allowed to bring in food or drink.
+Those attending film screenings at the Paramount (where Eva Longeria’s biopic film about the supposed creator of the Flamin’ Hot Cheetos will premiere) and State theatres won’t be allowed to bring in food or drink.
 There’s also a strict bag policy for those two venues: only clear bags.

-This year’s SX is technically a hybrid event with both in-person and virtual events.
-The SXSW Online Pass includes access to almost all of the festival’s sessions, speakers, keynotes, music, and some comedy showcases, all of which will be available through the online schedule, official app, and television apps, with live and on-demand availabilities.
+This year’s SX is a hybrid event with both in-person and virtual events.
+The SXSW Online Pass includes access to almost all of the festival’s sessions, speakers, and keynote, all of which will be available through the online schedule, official app, and television apps, with live and on-demand availabilities.
 This year, however, virtual access doesn’t include films and television screenings or music concerts, but there is some access to red-carpet interviews.

 Don’t bother driving.
 Traffic will be worse than usual during SXSW and many downtown and Barton Creek neighborhood streets will be closed, anyway.
-Use car services such as Lyft.
-Electric scooters and dockless bikes are other options, though keep in mind that these services might be banned in certain busy SXSW areas, and also don’t be that jerk that leaves the scooter/bike in the middle of the sidewalk/road.
+Use car services such as Lyft to get between neighborhoods.
+Electric scooters and dockless bikes are other options, though keep in mind that these services might be banned in certain busy SXSW areas, and also don’t be that dope who leaves the scooter/bike in the middle of the sidewalk/road.
 Other possibilities include Capital Metro buses, commuter rails, festival shuttles, pedicabs, or good old-fashioned walking (wear comfortable shoes.)

 Dress weather-appropriate: March is that fun time in Austin where the weather is all over the place, especially so during SXSW.
 At the publishing time of this guide, there is potential rain on the first day and temperatures in the high 50s the first two days.
 And then temperatures will climb into the high 60s and low 70s during the daytime for the rest of the festival.
 Still, wear layers, be prepared for potential rain, and carry around sunscreen.

 Food & Drink & Fun

 Long gone is SX’s old food trailer park SouthBites.
-This year, the cheese-filled Cheeselandia, the fancy James Beard Foundation-backed dinners, and Rachael Ray’s food-filled Feedback event aren’t happening either.
+And again this year, the cheese-filled Cheeselandia, the fancy James Beard Foundation-backed dinners, and Rachael Ray’s food-filled Feedback event don’t seem to be happening either.
 But there’s so much else to dig into this year.
 Here are some highlights and things to keep in mind.

 Be respectful: Follow each venue/bar/restaurant’s rules, and just generally, be kind to hospitality staff — it’s a stressful time, don’t be a jerk.

 Tip very well: While, yes, many official and adjacent SXSW events are free with plentiful free drinks and food, keep cash at hand to tip your servers and bartenders very, very well because they’re working super hard.

 Barbecue: Okay, first things first: Do you really want to spend your time during SXSW waiting in line at the award-winning Franklin Barbecue?
 If you didn’t place your preorders ahead of time, don’t bother.
 There are plenty of easier and just as amazing barbecue places to enjoy nearby.
 Keep in mind: If the weather is cold and/or rainy, the Franklin Barbecue line might possibly be short.
 In which case, go for it!
 If you’re looking for a barbecue spot outside of SXSW central, cross the river and head to Distant Relatives in the southeast Austin area.

 Tacos: When it comes to tacos: everyone knows about Torchy’s and Tacodeli.
-No offense to the city-born chains, there’s a lot more to tacos in Austin.
+No offense to the city-born chains, but there’s a lot more to tacos in Austin.
 Take the always-awesome Veracruz All Natural, which has several locations throughout the city.
 This includes the centrally located restaurant found right on Congress and East Cesar Chavez at the Line Hotel, but those looking for a more low-key affair should trek to the truck parked at South Austin cafe and bar Radio Coffee & Beer.
 Likewise, head slightly north of East SXSW central and check out Cuantos Tacos.
 But also, if you see a taco truck while rambling around, it’s worth checking out.

-Other restaurants: Many restaurants and bars tend to be booked for private events and brand activations — even at the last minute.
+Other restaurants: Many restaurants and bars tend to be booked for private events and brand takeovers — even at the last minute.
 Before heading out to dinner without a reservation, call ahead to make sure your restaurant or bar of choice is actually open and maybe be prepared to wait.
 Again, be kind.